tvvmvn/react-basic/README.md

 ### Features
 1. Components based. \
-Component is independent and reusable parts to make UI
+Component is independent and reusable parts to build UI

 2. Declarative programming \
-easy to use just like HTML
+Easy to use just like HTML

 3. Single page application (SPA) \
 Update View using JavaScript.